 Independent Reserve Cryptocurrency Insurance

-One of the most impressive features with this exchange, is that it offers “hack insurance” to all of its users.
+One nice feature with this exchange is that it offers “hack insurance” to all of its users.
 This feature was announced on 4 February 2019 and is surely quite welcomed by the cryptocurrency market following the QuadrigaCX-ordeal.
 Independent Reserve is the first cryptocurrency exchange in Australia to do this.
 The insurance – provided by British insurance company Lloyd’s – insures against “theft or loss of any cryptocurrency that is held in an Independent Reserve trading account.”
 However, it does not “cover any losses resulting from market volatility or any losses arising from unauthorized access to trading accounts, such as hacking an individual account or identity fraud”.
 To briefly summarize the insurance, it covers situations where hackers attack the exchange and through that steal users’ assets.

 A very welcome initiative in our opinion!